Stu Holden: International career

 During a friendly match on March 3, 2010, Nigel de Jong broke Holden's leg, causing him to miss six weeks of soccer just months before the FIFA World Cup.
 After an intensive rehab, Holden proved his fitness by making it back on the field for Bolton Wanderer's final home match of the season.
 On May 26, 2010, it was announced that Holden would be part of the 23-man roster for the U.S. National Team which played in the 2010 World Cup in South Africa and he played as a substitute in the opening 1–1 draw with England.
 He was part of the United States team that won their group ahead of England, Algeria and Slovenia.

 After two and a half years without a national team appearance due to injuries, Holden was called up by Jurgen Klinsmann.
 In May 2013, he made his return, coming on as a substitute during the United States' important match vs Panama in 2014 World Cup Qualifying.
 Later that summer, he was named to the 2013 CONCACAF Gold Cup squad that eventually went on to win the tournament.
 He appeared in 5 Gold Cup matches and scored in the opening match vs Belize.
 In the final vs Panama, Holden started the match, but was forced off through injury in the 23rd minute.
 It was later announced that he had torn his anterior cruciate ligament in the right knee and would require surgery, effectively ending his career with the national team.

 Broadcasting career

-Upon retiring from professional soccer, Holden pursued a career in TV and has become a voice of soccer in North America.
+Upon retiring from professional soccer, Holden pursued a career in TV and has become one of the top voices of soccer in North America.
 He worked as an analyst for ESPN and NBC in 2014, before signing exclusively with Fox Sports 1 in 2016.
-Holden has also done work as a host, where he recently debuted a new series with Steve Nash called 'Speak Responsibly'.
+Holden has also done work as a host, where he had a series with Steve Nash called 'Speak Responsibly'.